Zoey-2029/A-Photo-Sharing-Web-App/README.md

 # Full-satck Web Application - A Photo Sharing App
-This is a MEAR-stack photo-sharing web app on which users can register, log in, manage photos and connect with friends.
+This is a MERN-stack photo-sharing web app on which users can register, log in, manage photos and connect with friends.

 Go to my web app at http://www.ziyuesphotosharingapp.com./photo-share.html#/login-register.